exercism/javascript/concepts/type-conversion/about.md

 Number(undefined);
 // => NaN
 ```

+Note that in contrast to the last example, `Number()` called without any argument is defined to return `0`.

 JavaScript also provides the functions `parseInt` and `parseFloat`.
 They apply laxer rules as to which strings can be converted to a number.